BlueIsADude/TerrarianMight/README.md

 ## Known Issues
 - If Amendments is installed, Heart Lanterns can't be used when placed on walls.
+- A certain config option may potentially cause certain items to lag servers when held.
+While having this enabled was the intended way to play, it is now disabled by default due to this issue.

 ## Planned Features
 These are all the currently planned mod features!
 Note that nothing here is concrete, and I am only one dev, so it may take a while for these to be implemented!